 Before the completion of the sophomore year you will also select one course from a menu of classes which examines an aspect of Christian traditions.
 You may elect to take this course beginning in the winter term of your first year, upon successful completion of LSFY 101 Rhetoric and the Liberal Arts.

 To assure that students receive a well-rounded education in the liberal arts, the Core Curriculum also exposes Augustana students to perspectives on the past, the arts, the individuals and society, literature, the natural world, and human values.
 These learning perspectives (LPs) will introduce students to the questions and possible answers each field explores, and will examine how knowledge in a variety of areas is discovered or created.
 Many LP requirements also fulfill requirements in the major.
 As a first year student, you will probably take a number of courses that fulfill these Learning Perspective requirements.

 Each student needs to either complete the first year of a college-level foreign language, or demonstrate an equivalent proficiency in a foreign language.
 At Augustana, this means you will need to complete the third term of the language (Spanish 103, German 103, etc...).
-If you have completed 4 years of a language at the high school level, have scored a 4 or above on a language AP test, or have placed into a 201 or higher class on an Augustana placement exam, you may have already fulfilled the foreign language requirement.
+If you have completed through the fourth year of a language at the high school level, have scored a 4 or above on a language AP test, or have placed into a 201 or higher class on an Augustana placement exam, you may have already fulfilled the foreign language requirement.
 For more information on foreign language placement, click here.